gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 Git history is a tree.
 Its root is a single commit and all commits descend from it.
 Each commit knows its parent, and what diff it introduces to it.

-When you branch out, you just create a new commit that has the same parent as an other commit on an other tree branch.
+When you branch out, you just create a new commit that has the same parent as another commit on another tree branch.

 Branches.
 Branches are just named pointers.
 So as tags.
 So as main.
 They don't exist.